ruslangrimov/capsnet-with-capsulewise-convolution/README.md

 ### Results on affNIST
 ```
 Test score:  0.965831407426
-Test accuracy:  **0.73925**
+Test accuracy:  0.73925
 ```

 ### Conclusion
 We trained both models for 4 epochs on translated digits from MNIST.
 The custom CNN achieved better result by the last epoch.
-Accuracy of the CNN model on affNIST set also was better than accuracy of CapsNet model.
+Accuracy of the CNN model on affNIST set also was better than accuracy of CapsNet model: 0.74 vs. 0.79.